derto42/FlowBuddy/README.md

 To get started with GraphicFlow, simply run the provided Python script.
 You will need Python 3 and the PyQt5 package installed.

-Once you have the required dependencies, launch the application by running the script:
+Once you have the required dependencies, open the "GraphicLauncher.pyw"